 More worryingly for international business, though, is that there has also been much protectionist rhetoric espoused by Trump during the election campaign.

-Julie Underwood, international trade director for the North East England Chamber of Commerce (NEECC) says: “There’s still an awful lot of questions to be answered about [Trump’s] international engagement policies.
+Julie Underwood, international trade director for the North East England Chamber of Commerce says: “There’s still an awful lot of questions to be answered about President Trump’s international engagement policies.

 “Had Hilary Clinton won the election, then I think it is probable that a lot of policies in terms of international relationships and trade would have stayed the same.
 This would have created more consistency for business.
 But we don’t know what President Trump will do.”

 Stan Higgins, CEO of NEPIC, adds: “[Trump] believes that a lot of the negotiated trade agreements have resulted in the loss of jobs in America.
 I’m not sure that’s the case.
-I think industry in the US has suffered, as all global economies have, because there is more automation, particularly in manufacturing, which has led to fewer jobs.”
+I think industry in the US has suffered, along with all global economies, because there is more automation, particularly in manufacturing, which has led to fewer jobs.”